Beyond and slightly aside of the Fermat Desert: The Strong Fermat Equation

+The primes $r | K'$ are all totally split in $\K^+$, so $r \equiv \pm 1 \bmod p$.
+Moreover, if $r | K$ then, either $r | K'$ or $r = p$. \end{proposition} \begin{proof} Let $F = \{ x, y, x+y\}$.
+Note that $K$ and $K'$ only differ by a power of $p$.
+By Lemma \ref{gcd1}, the primes $r | K'$ are totally split in $\K^+$, thus verifying $r \equiv \pm 1 \bmod p$.
+The second claim is an obvious consequence of the definition of $K'$. \end{proof} As a consequence: \begin{corollary} Equation \rf{sft} has no solutions for $p > 3$ and Theorem \ref{main} is true. \end{corollary} \begin{proof} At least one $v \in F$ must be even: indeed, if $x$ and $y$ have the same parity, then $x + y \equiv 0 \bmod 2$.
+Otherwise, one of $x$ or $y$ must be even, thus confirming the claim.
+Since $p$ is odd, $v$ and $v'$ have the same parity for all $v \in F$.
+Since $p$ is odd, it remains that $2 | K'$.
+By Proposition \ref{pmain}, all the primes $r | K$ are of the form $r = m p \pm 1$ or $r = p$, so this should hold also for $r = 2$.
+But $p > 3$, so we reach a contradiction, which confirms Theorem \ref{main}. \end{proof}

-\begin{remark} Of course, the Abel-Barlow relations connect \rf{sflt} to the Fermat Equation.
-In fact, every solution of FLT induces one of \rf{sflt}, so our Theorem implies that FLT holds in both cases, for $p >41$.
-The fact that it holds for smaller values of $p$ was proved already by Kummer, so we obtained a new, cyclotomic proof of the popular Fermat's Last Theorem.
-Of course, after the epochal proof of Wiles \cite{W} and Wiles and Taylor \cite{WT}, this is just an alternative approach -- having as advantage, the possibility to prove inexistence of solutions to a wider range of results.
+\begin{remark} We obtained along with the general result, a new, cyclotomic proof of the popular Fermat's Last Theorem.
+Of course, after the epochal proof of Wiles \cite{W} and Wiles and Taylor \cite{WT}, this is just an alternative approach -- having the advantage to allow proof of the non-existence of solutions to a wider range of results, for instance, equations of type \rf{flt} in abelian fields, or twisted by a constant on the right hand side.